-Gabriele D’Angelo graduated in Computer Science in 2001, and he obtained a PhD degree in Computer Science in 2005, both from the University of Bologna, Italy.
-He is an Assistant Professor at the Department of Computer Science and Engineering of the University of Bologna.
+Gabriele D’Angelo received the Laurea degree (summa cum laude) in Computer Science in 2001, and a PhD degree in Computer Science in 2005, both from the University of Bologna, Italy.
+He is an Assistant Professor (tenured) at the Department of Computer Science and Engineering of the University of Bologna.
+In 2020, he got the Italian National Habilitation as Associate Professor of Computer Science (01/B1) and Computer Engineering (09/H1).
+He has been visiting researcher at the Université Paris Diderot, Laboratoire Preuves, Programmes et Systèmes (Paris, France) and at the School of Computing, National University of Singapore (NUS) (Singapore).
 His research interests include parallel and distributed simulation, distributed systems, online games and computer security.
 He is the author of several publications on these topics.
-Since 2011 he is in the editorial board of the Simulation Modelling Practice and Theory (SIMPAT) journal published by Elsevier.
-During the last few years he has worked on the design and implementation of the ARTÌS parallel and distributed simulation middleware.
-In the years he has taught many graduate and undergraduate courses on computer networks, simulation, computer and network security, algorithms and data structures.
+Since 2011, he is in the editorial board (area editor) of the Simulation Modelling Practice and Theory (SIMPAT) journal published by Elsevier.
+In the years he has taught many graduate and undergraduate courses on computer and network security, cyber security, computer networks, simulation, algorithms and data structures.

 It’s undeniable that mankind strive to build unbreakable systems, even if human history has demonstrated so far that this is nothing more than a myth.
 The real world is mainly made of fragile systems, so that reality is much different from the expectations.